 Together with Ron Santo and Billy Williams, Banks was the best thing about being a Cubs fan, for a long time.
 There are no championships for a Cubs fan to treasure, of course.
 There are too few moments where one even seems to come within range.
 Wrigley Field is a joy, an absolute good, but the shine has slowly been whittled away on that, by years of criticism about the culture there, by piece-by-piece renovations that rob it of its exceptionalism (though not its core beauty or charm), and by the construction of parks that aren’t as hideous a contrast to Wrigley as their predecessors were.
 The history of ownership and competition for the Cubs is nothing but ugliness.
 Since I became a Cubs fan, in 1997, I’ve understood that the Cubs fan’s chief source of pride, the thing they have over all other fan bases, is their relationship with this trio of heroes.
 Sure, the Giants have Mays and McCovey, the Cardinals had Musial, the Yankees had Berra and Mantle and a hundred others.
 But because those fans never needed those men the way Cubs fans needed these, it wasn’t the same.
 It couldn’t be.

 To my surprise, Banks’s passing has stirred a heavier sadness in me than did the loss of Ron Santo in 2010, and I’m trying to pin down the reason.
 It doesn’t really make sense.
 Santo was the one to whom I felt a deeper connection while they lived (or so I thought).
 Because Santo was the Cubs’ radio color commentator for many years, he was much easier to connect to the current team.
 Because Santo was denied entry into the Hall of Fame until after his death, he felt more like a Cubs fan felt.
 Because Santo battled amputation and other serious complications from the diabetes he had all his life throughout his later years, his heroism was more evident, more recent and more obvious than Banks’s–though not truly greater.
+Diabetes may also impair one’s walking due to poor circulation.
+When that happens, you must need to contact a medical professional who has the expertise to restore blood flow to your legs and feet.

 It’s true that Santo was the old Cub I admired most in life, but Banks’s death is the one that hits my heart harder, and the simple reason is this: Even after 83 years of life, Ernie Banks so honestly loved it that I can’t imagine he was ready to lose it.
 The energy he always had seemed like it must have been a shtick; the years proved to me that it wasn’t.
 In this moment, on the precipice of seeing the team he loved finally return to contention, I feel sure this season will overflow with his energy.
 I just can’t help hating the fact that he won’t be providing it himself.Next post: They’re Not Just for Baseball! — Non-Baseball Events at Baseball Stadiums